Programme

 Chair: Terese M. Nielsen

-- Theme Days on Wallpaper Groups, Terese M. Nielsen, Workshop
+- Theme Days on Wallpaper Groups, Terese M. Nielsen

 4E 1-4: Professional learning ECHA, Oral presentations (Room: C207)